SAP-samples/teched2025-IN160/exercises/ex2/README.md

 # Publishing new order event using Event Mesh in SAP Integration Suite

-In this exercise, we will create...
+In this exercise, we will publish...

 ## Create package